SimCRC/.github/profile/README.md

-## Weclome to SimCRC's GitHub organization 👋
+## Welcome to SimCRC's GitHub organization 👋

 <!--